 My first client back in the day, told me to watch the documentary Dogtown and the Z-boys to understand his vision for the bike and board shop he ran.
 In this iconic skateboard documentary these notions came from a different perspective: “…you can get all the manoeuvres, but having great style was what you were shooting for…”.

 Although I wasn’t into skateboarding, I could instantly connect with that idea.
 In order to create something with style, you need to master balance, flow and rythm.
-And that is what I have been working at since long before I became aware (my mother nudging me) that graphic design was something I could study and get a degree in.
+And that is what I have been working at since long before I became aware (my mother nudging me) that graphic design was something I could study, get a degree, and later have a career in.